Buddhism in Russia: Soviet Age

-Revival
+Post-Soviet Revival

 After the fall of the Soviet Union, a Buddhist revival began in Kalmykia with the election of President Kirsan Ilyumzhinov.
 It was also revived in Buryatia and Tuva and began to spread to Russians in other regions.

 In 1992, the Dalai Lama made his first visit to Tuva in Russia.

-There are several Tibetan Buddhist university-monasteries throughout Russia, concentrated in Siberia, known as datsans.

 Fyodor Shcherbatskoy, a renowned Russian Indologist who traveled to India and Mongolia during the time of the Russian Empire, is widely considered by many to be responsible for laying the foundations for the study of Buddhism in the Western world.

+There are a number of reestablished and new temples known as khuruls and datsans.

 There are now between 700,000 and 1.5 million Buddhists in Russia, mainly in the republics of Buryatia, Kalmykia and Tuva.

+In 2022, Khambo Lama Damba Ayusheev, the head of the Buddhist Traditional Sangha of Russia (BTSR), the largest Buddhist denomination in Russia, voiced support for the Russian invasion of Ukraine.
+In October 2022, Erdne Ombadykov, the Supreme Lama of Russia's Republic of Kalmykia, condemned the Russian invasion of Ukraine and fled Russia to Mongolia.
+In January 2023, he was recognized in Russia as a foreign agent.

+In 2023, the largest 12-story Buddhist monastery in Russia, Thubten Shedrub Ling, opened in Kyzyl, built on the initiative of Defense Minister Sergei Shoigu.

+In 2024, a Russian stupa was built in the holy place of Lumbini in Nepal.

+Demographics

+In 2025, the Russian Public Opinion Research Center (VCIOM) found that 1% of Russians identified as Buddhists.

 Regions with large Buddhist populations

-In 2012 Buddhism was the religion of 62% of the total population of Tuva, 48% of Kalmykia and 20% of Buryatia.
-Buddhism also has believers amounting to 6% in Zabaykalsky Krai, primarily ethnic Buryats, and 0.5% to 0.9% in Tomsk Oblast and Yakutia.
-Buddhist communities may be found in other federal subjects of Russia, between 0.1% and 0.5% in Sakhalin Oblast, Khabarovsk Krai, Amur Oblast, Irkutsk Oblast, Altay, Khakassia, Novosibirsk Oblast, Tomsk Oblast, Tyumen Oblast, Orenburg Oblast, Arkhangelsk Oblast, Murmansk Oblast, Moscow and Moscow Oblast, Saint Petersburg and Leningrad Oblast, and in Kaliningrad Oblast.
+In 2012, Buddhism was the religion of 62% of the total population of Tuva, 48% of Kalmykia and 20% of Buryatia.
+Buddhism also has believers amounting to 6% in Zabaykalsky Krai (primarily ethnic Buryats, having a special Agin-Buryat Okrug), and 0.5% to 0.9% in Tomsk Oblast and Yakutia.
+Buddhist communities may be found in other federal subjects of Russia, between 0.1% and 0.5% in Irkutsk Oblast (primarily Buryats, having a special Ust-Orda Buryat Okrug), Sakhalin Oblast, Khabarovsk Krai, Amur Oblast, Altai, Khakassia, Novosibirsk Oblast, Tomsk Oblast, Tyumen Oblast, Orenburg Oblast, Arkhangelsk Oblast, Murmansk Oblast, Moscow and Moscow Oblast, Saint Petersburg and Leningrad Oblast, and in Kaliningrad Oblast.
 In cities like Moscow, Saint Petersburg and Samara, often up to 1% of the population identify as Buddhists.